The last few years have been tough on everyone. As the days get colder, it is important to look out for one another.

 Other examples of giving up your time include holding a door open for someone, helping a stranger with their shopping bags or letting someone take your parking space.

 There is no right way to make a stranger’s day, and these are just a few examples of acts of kindness that you can incorporate into your daily routine.
-You can also find ways to give back to your community, including the whole family here.
+You can also find ways to give back to your community.

 If you think you could have a positive impact on the life of a vulnerable young person, get in touch with us to find out more about fostering.